- Main Menu

 - Taming Cloud Sprawl

-Before diving into how organizations are using AIOps to solve these issues, let’s first define what AIOps is and isn’t.
+Before diving into how organizations are using AIOps to help solve these issues, let’s first define what AIOps is and isn’t.

 AIOps is a framework that leverages big data and machine learning (or artificial intelligence) to drive automation.
 You’ll notice that data is at the cornerstone of the definition – and for good reason – it’s perhaps the most important factor in whether AIOps works well or not at all.
 Regardless of any advanced neural net that is applied, it’s the data that matters most; which is why Gartner says that 79 percent of data scientists’ time is spent on collecting and preparing the data.